Pf2eToolsOrg/Pf2eTools/README.md

 You can convert stat blocks to JSON for importing via [this converter](converter.html).

 ## Dev Notes
+### Target JavaScript Version
+Targeting ES6 was the original intent, but more modern features have long since crept into the code.
+Therefore, if something is available as standard in both Chrome and Firefox (preferably in versions dating back at least a couple of months), and isn't bleeding-edge, one can reasonable justify using it.
+As with all things, use common sense.

 ### Style Guidelines
+#### Code
 - Use tabs over spaces.

+#### Data/Text
+- When "tagging" references in data (e.g. `{@creature goblin}`), the following rules apply:
+	- Only tag references which are _intended as references_.
+For example, the Wizard class in `You gain one cantrip of your choice from the wizard spell list` should be tagged, whereas the Wizard class in `Together, a group of seven powerful wizards sought to contain the demon` should not be tagged.
+One is a reference to the mechanical class, one is merely the casual usage of the word "wizard."
+	- In a similar vein, never tag anything within a `quote`-type block.
+Even if the quote directly refers to a specific creature, we can assume the quote is from a universe/perspective in which (for example) statblocks don't exist, and therefore the tag should be omitted to maintain the flavour of the quote.
+	- Within data from a source, avoid referencing content from a source printed after the publication of that source.
+For example, MTF content might reference SCAG deities, but SCAG deities should refrain from referencing MTF content.

 ### JSON Cleaning
 #### Trailing commas